DacioSB/Eda/README.md

 # Eda
-Algoritmos da disciplina de EDA (UFCG)
+Algorithms of the EDA discipline (UFCG)